rustdesk/rustdesk/README.md

 # RustDesk | Your Remote Desktop Software

-The best open source remote desktop software written with Rust, out of the box, no configuration required, great alternative of TeamViewer and AnyDesk.
-You have full control of your data, no concerns about security.
-You can use our rendezvous/relay server, or [set up your own](https://rustdesk.com/blog/id-relay-set/), or write your own rendezvous/relay server.
+The best open-source remote desktop software, written in Rust.
+Works out of the box, no configuration required.
+Great alternative to TeamViewer and AnyDesk!
+You have full control of your data, with no concerns about security.
+You can use our rendezvous/relay server, [set up your own](https://rustdesk.com/blog/id-relay-set/), or write your own rendezvous/relay server.

 [**BINARY DOWNLOAD**](https://github.com/rustdesk/rustdesk/releases)

-## Dependence
+## Dependencies

-Desktop versions use [sciter](https://sciter.com/) for GUI, please download sciter dynamic library yourself.
+Desktop versions use [sciter](https://sciter.com/) for the GUI; please download the sciter dynamic library yourself.

 [Windows](https://github.com/c-smile/sciter-sdk/blob/dc65744b66389cd5a0ff6bdb7c63a8b7b05a708b/bin.win/x64/sciter.dll)
 [Linux](https://github.com/c-smile/sciter-sdk/raw/dc65744b66389cd5a0ff6bdb7c63a8b7b05a708b/bin.lnx/x64/libsciter-gtk.so)